PLANSRecommended Seasonal Model Courses

 Take in thousands of years worth of Japanese history and culture, visiting the oldest remaining National Treasure listed samurai castle, see ancient cormorant fishing techniques, and be amazed at the Japan of 100 years ago at a stunning open air museum.

 See the sights and shops of cosmopolitan Nagoya City.
-Enjoy the world class aquarium, see the past, present and future of Japan’s extensive and impressive rail system, shop at futuristic Oasis 21, and see the city from the top of the TV Tower.
+Enjoy the world class aquarium, see the past, present, and future of Japan’s extensive and impressive rail system, shop at futuristic Oasis 21, and catch a show at the world's largest planetarium.

 Enjoy the sights and the delicacies of Himakajima, the Island of the Octopus.

 One Day Course from Centrair:Discover the Various Brewing Techniques and Brewed Products That Made Handa City famous

 Handa City was one of the most prosperous cities in Edo Period Japan thanks to its brewing culture, creating fine sake, and a range of popular fragrant vinegars and soy sauce.
 See the old factories, warehouses and along with the canal made to export the regions wares.

 Near the gateway to central Japan, Centrair International Airport, lies the quaint city of Handa, famed for its brewing of sake, sauces and vinegar for hundreds of years!
 Discover how and why Handa became such a financial powerhouse during the days of the samurai on this half-day course.

 Experience Japanese history and culture at sacred Atsuta Jingu, Japan’s 2nd most venerated Shinto shrine, and see the ancient forest, and the protective wall built by war-lord Oda Nobunaga in thanks for his victory at Okehazama.
 Visit the splendid Buddhist temple of Kasadera Kannon before following the Tokaido to the old textiles towns Arimatsu and Narumi, and try your hand at the traditional tie-dying techniques.